 In the end, you just need to determine what feels best to you.
 If the reel you choose doesn’t come equipped new with your preferred handle you can always change it out for the handle you prefer.

 The Abu 6000 series is the most popular catfish reel among catfishing circles and comes equipped with a standard handle.
 You can order power handles direct from Abu Garcia to replace standard handles on many of the popular catfishing models.

 Abu Garcia Ambassadeur series fishing reels are the “gold standard” when it comes to catfish reels.

-There’s other options available but Abu Garcia Ambassadeur reels are used by more catfish anglers than any other reel.
-If you do a quick survey in catfishing circles or look around at catfish guides or tournaments anglers you’ll find that the Abu Garcia Ambassadeur Series fishing reels to be the primary reel in most catfish boats.
+There are other options available but Abu Garcia Ambassadeur reels are used by more catfish anglers than any other reel.
+If you do a quick survey in catfishing circles or look around at catfish guides or tournament anglers you’ll find that the Abu Garcia Ambassadeur Series fishing reels to be the primary reel in most catfish boats.

 If you’re looking for a workhorse catfish reel that will handle catfish of all sizes and is built to last then this is the catfish reel you want.

 The Ambassadeur reels will last a lifetime.
 I’ve got reels that have been used and abused for my own personal fishing and with my guide clients for over two decades and they still keep going.

 If you make even minimal effort to take care of these reels:

 - They’ll last longer than you’ll ever be able to fish with them.